New Everton Stadium Part of Liverpool Docklands Regeneration

 The new 50,000 seater stadium will feature a unique look designed by top firm MEIS Architects, who recently got the go-ahead for their design of Roma football club’s new stadium.
 It is a big step forward in the development of the club as Everton seeks to join the echelon of Europe’s most elite football clubs – something both the board and the supporters have long dreamt of.

-Between the new stadium, the rejuvenation of the Iconic Eldon Grove buildings, and the ‘Ten Streets’ project – which aims to turn the cluster of roads off Great Howard Street into a new creative hub – the council is hoping this level of mass regeneration could be transformative for the North Liverpool area.
+Between the new stadium and the ‘Ten Streets’ project – which aims to turn the cluster of roads off Great Howard Street into a new creative hub – the council is hoping this level of mass regeneration could be transformative for the North Liverpool area.

 2022 Commonwealth Games